s-chh/2D-Positional-Encoding-Vision-Transformer/README.md

 <table>
   <tr>
     <th>Positional Encoding Type</th>
-    <th>Classification Token</th>
+    <th>Classification Token's positional embeddin</th>
   </tr>
   <tr>
     <td>No Position</td>
-    <td>No positional embedding added to the Classification Token.</td>
+    <td>No positional embedding added.</td>
   </tr>
   <tr>
     <td>Learnable</td>
-    <td>Learnable Classification Token also learns its positional embedding.</td>
+    <td>Classification token learns its positional embedding.</td>
   </tr>
   <tr>
     <td>Sinusoidal (Absolute)</td>
-    <td>No positional embedding is provided to the Classification Token.
-Instead, the Classification Token learns its positional embedding.</td>
+    <td>Sinusoidal positional embedding is provided to the patch tokens only, and the classification token learns its positional embedding.</td>
   </tr>
   <tr>
     <td>Relative</td>
+    <td>Relative positional embedding uses relative distance between tokens to provide positional information.
+However, the classification token is always the first and should not be considered when calculating relative distances.
-    <td>One solution is not to use the Classification Token.
-Instead, a separate index (used 0 here) in the embedding lookup tables represents distances to the Classification token.</td>
+      One solution is not to consider the distances to the classification token.
+      Instead, I used a fixed separate index (0 here) in the embedding lookup tables to represent the distance from all the tokens to the classification token.</td>
   </tr>
   <tr>
     <td>Rotary (Rope) </td>
-    <td>Sequences of patches start at 1 (instead of 0), and 0 represents the position of the Classification Token.
-Using a 0 index for Classification Token results in no change/rotation.</td>
+    <td> X and Y positions starts at 1 instead of 0.
+0th position is used to indicate the position of classification token (the first position).
+This results in no change/rotation to classification token.
+The rest of the tokens are handled normally.</td>
   </tr>
 </table>
 <br>